Med-R1: Reinforcement Learning for Generalizable Medical Reasoning in Vision-Language Models: Experiment Results

 \subsection{Cross-Task Generalization}

-We also evaluate Med-R1's generalization across \textbf{5} important medical tasks \cite{hu2024omnimedvqa}: Anatomy Identification, Disease Diagnosis, Lesion Grading, Modality Recognition, and Other Attributes.
+We also evaluate Med-R1's generalization across \textbf{five} important clinical tasks \cite{hu2024omnimedvqa}: Anatomy Identification, Disease Diagnosis, Lesion Grading, Modality Recognition, and Other Attributes.
 Similar to \autoref{Cross-Modality Generalization}, we focus our evaluation on two aspects: cross-modality generalization and comparison against SFT and zero-shot with other VLMs.

 \textbf{Results on generalization.} As shown in \autoref{tab:medical_reasoning}, models trained on ``disease diagnosis" data achieve the best generalization, with 81.64\% overall accuracy.
 This suggests that disease diagnosis encompasses diverse feature representations that transfer well across tasks, likely due to its reliance on both anatomical and pathological cues.
 In contrast, models trained on ``modality recognition" exhibit strong generalization in task-agnostic settings (98.24\% in the ``modality recognition" column), indicating that learning modality distinctions aids in extracting transferable image features.
 However, training on ``lesion grading" leads to high in-task performance (86.24\%) but relatively lower transferability, implying that this task captures more specialized features that do not generalize as effectively.
 These results highlight the trade-off between specialization and adaptability, emphasizing the importance of task selection when designing models for broad medical applications.